andrewdavidmackenzie/flow/docs/running/distributed.md

 Terminal 2

-First let's compile the fibonacci sample (but not run it) by using `flowc` with the `-c, --compile` option:
+First let's compile the fibonacci example (but not run it) by using `flowc` with the `-c, --compile` option:

-`>  flowc -c -C flowr/src/bin/flowrcli/context flowsamples/fibonacci`
+`>  flowc -c -C flowr/src/bin/flowrcli/context flowr/examples/fibonacci`

 Let's check that worked:

 ```
-> ls flowsamples/fibonacci/manifest.json
+> ls flowr/examples/fibonacci/manifest.json
-flowsamples/fibonacci/manifest.json
+flowr/examples/fibonacci/manifest.json
 ```

-Then let's run the sample fibonacci flow, forcing zero executors threads so that we see `flowrex` executing all (non context) jobs
+Then let's run the example fibonacci flow, forcing zero executors threads so that we see `flowrex` executing all (non context) jobs

-`> flowr -t 0 flowsamples/fibonacci`
+`> flowr -t 0 flowr/examples/fibonacci`

 That will produce the usual fibonacci series on the STDOUT of Terminal 2, then `flowr` exiting